 My work is extremely fulfilling as it allows me to assist clients work towards their goals and reach their potentials.

-My husband Brad and I have two children who have been extremely fortunate to attend Woodleigh since three year old ECC, with our eldest finishing year 12 last year (2018).
+My husband Brad and I have two children who have been extremely fortunate to attend Woodleigh since three year old ECC, with our eldest finishing Year 12 in 2018.
 A private school education was something we were aspiring to for our children’s secondary schooling, but after a tour of Minimbah we changed our minds and enrolled both children for ECC and primary at Woodleigh.

 The association we have had with Woodleigh has lived up to all we could have hoped for and much, much more.
 Woodleigh is incredibly special to our family and is a place where the staff know and understand our children.
 It is a place where young people can work hard and stretch themselves in a supported and positive environment that provides individuals the self esteem and confidence to try new things, make mistakes and try again.